ultravioletrs/cube-docs/docs/guardrails.md

 Guardrails are not about changing how models think — they are about controlling **how models are accessed and used**.

+In Cube AI, a *domain* represents an isolated workspace that groups users, permissions, configuration, and available models.
+Guardrails are applied **per domain**, ensuring strong isolation and access control between different workspaces.

 ---

 ## Cube AI Scope